CCDNetwork/data-steward/README.md

 # CCD Data Stewardship Platform

-## Name
-Welcome to the CCD Data Stewardship Platform.

 ## Background
 This platform was developed as part of the CCD's [data interoperability project](https://www.collaborativecash.org/data-interoperability).
 It is part of a toolkit intended to enable humanitarian organisations to manage data on a collective basis, to enable aid organisations to share data more responsibly to provide more accountability towards aid recipients.
 This README will be expanded in the near future, including an Admin Guide and a User Manual.